Bristol England, UK Travel Guide

 Numerous parks and gardens, including Ashton Court Estate and Brandon Hill.

 Bristol’s history spans over a thousand years, evolving from a small Anglo-Saxon settlement to a powerful medieval port, a center of global trade, and a modern hub of innovation.
-Its strategic location on the Waterway Avon, close to the Severn Estuary, influenced its destiny, establishing it as a significant maritime city for hundreds of years.
+Its strategic location along the River Avon, close to the Severn Estuary, influenced its destiny, establishing it as a significant maritime city for hundreds of years.
 This rich past is visible in its architecture, institutions, and the very layout of the roads in.

 In 1497, John Cabot sailed from Bristol, becoming the first European since the Vikings to reach mainland North America.
 This voyage marked Bristol’s early involvement in transatlantic exploration.